eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In a service-centric architecture, to interact, applications need to
-know each other's interfaces to share data, share events, share
+know each other's interfaces to share data, share events, and share
-commands, or replies.
+commands or replies.
 These interfaces are modeled as sets of operations
 and functions that are managed in centralized repositories.
 This kind of
-architecture creates unnecessary dependencies that end-up creating a
+architecture creates unnecessary dependencies that create a
 tightly coupled system.
 The centralized interface repositories are
 usually seen as a single point of failure.

 In a data-centric architecture, your design focuses on the data each
-application produces and decides to share rather than on the Interfaces'
+the application produces and decides to share rather than on the Interfaces'
 operations and the internal processing that produced them.

 A data-centric architecture creates a decoupled system that focuses on
 the data and applications states' that need to be shared rather than the
 applications' details.
 In a data-centric system, data and their
-associated quality of services are the only contract that bounds the
+associated quality of services are the only contracts that bounds the
 applications together.
 With DDS, the system decoupling is
-bi-dimensional, in Space and in Time.
+bi-dimensional, in Space and time.

 Space-decoupling derives from the fact that applications do not need to,
-either know the identity of the data produced (or consumers) nor their
+either knows the identity of the data produced (or consumers) nor their
 logical or their physical location in the network.
 Under the hood, DDS
 runs a zero-configuration, interoperable discovery protocol that
-searches matching data readers and data writes that are interested by
+searches matching data readers and data writes that are interested in
 the same data topic.

 Time-decoupling derives from the fact that, fundamentally, the nature of
-the communication is asynchronous.
-Data producers and data consumers,
+communication is asynchronous.
+Data producers and consumers,
-known respectively, as Data Writers, and data readers are not forced to
+known as Data Writers and data readers, are not forced to
-be active and connected at the same time to share data.
+be active and connected simultaneously to share data.
 In this
 scenario, the DDS middleware can handle and manage data on behalf of the
-late joining data readers applications and delivered to it when they
+late joining data readers applications and deliver to it when they
 join the system.

 Time and space decoupling gives applications the freedom to be plugged